SyncfusionExamples/filemanager-ibm-cos-node-file-provider/README.md

 ## How to configure a web service

-Follow these commands to configure the IBM Cloud Object Storage file providers.
+Follow these commands to configure the IBM Cloud Object Storage file provider.

 - To install ej2-filemanager-ibm-cos-node-file-provider package, use the following command.